tusharsircar95/VAE-MNIST/README.md

 # Variational Auto-Encoder For MNIST Hand-Written Digits

-Tensorflow implementation of Variational Autoencoder (VAE) trained on MNIST handwritten digits Implementation and training was done on Google Collab GPU's.
+Tensorflow implementation of Variational Autoencoder (VAE) trained on MNIST handwritten digits.

+Implementation and training was done on Google Collab GPU's.

 ## RESULTS